nayeemmz/cmsc426Spring2021/colorseg.md

   <div class="figcaption">Nao robot.</div>
 </div>

 In Robocup, the soccer field is bright green, the ball is bright orange, and the goal-posts are bright yellow.
 If we separate the image into these three color classes, we can identify if/where these objects are in the image.
-A sample pipeline is: 1) the robot acquires an image, 2) classifies each pixel as belonging to one of the color classes ("soccer-field-green", "ball-orange", or "goal-post-yellow"), and 3) groups the labled pixels and classifies the objects.
+A sample pipeline is: 1) the robot acquires an image, 2) classifies each pixel as belonging to one of the color classes ("soccer-field-green", "ball-orange", or "goal-post-yellow"), and 3) groups the labeled pixels and classifies the objects.
 This information is then passed on to a higher-level planning algorithm, which makes high-level decisions like "kick the ball".

 <a name='colimaging'></a>